msle237-lees/0005-DigitalTwin/README.md

 ### Environment
 - Create docker-compose and dockerfile to containerize the app
 - Using `three.js` for the 3D environment and data vizualization
-- Using python for:
-  - the data parsing and storing of the parsed data
+- Using `electron.js` to create the application and handle the database connection
-  - the database and api

 ## What I would like to accomplish for this project:
 1. Create a docker runtime to containerize the app and run on the server in the lab